shradhatx/reference/awscert.md

 Go to RDSSecurity group, change the inbound rule- allows MySQLAurora to SGWeb Go to url (the one displayed when RDS is alive)
 Lab-
-Create a snapshot of RDS-
+* Create a snapshot of RDS-
 ￼Point in time recovery - restore to point in time.
 Restore DB instance- here you can upgrade EC2 instance it is restored to, or to a encrypted DB or multi AZ (for automatic failover to standby during maintenance or DR).
 Migrate a snapshot- ex from MySQL to Aurora.
 Create read replica, read replica of read replica and scale.
 For performance create read replicas or caching.
 Read replica cannot have multi-AZ.
 Read replicas have their own endpoint.
 Can be promoted to its own db.
 You can select different EC2 instance type, different region etc. Limited to 5 read replica.
 Can scale up with bigger instance but cannot scale out.
-DynamoDB-
+* DynamoDB-
 create instance
 create table, give name (acloudguru) and pk (studentId), read capacity: 1, write capacity: 1 Add items to table.
 Append fields- add FirstName and give value Check filter in overview; See metrics; change capacity on the fly.
 No downtime when scaling.
-****Lab: Create Custom VPC -Under Networking- do not use wizard instead create your own(see side menu) Note: you can have 3 VPCs for dev, test and prod.
+## Lab: Create Custom VPC -Under Networking- do not use wizard instead create your own(see side menu) Note: you can have 3 VPCs for dev, test and prod.
 Dev or test VPC can communicate with prod via peering using private IP address if they want to talk.
--give name(SBTest-VPC), CIDR block(10.0.0.0/16), Tenancy:Default (Hit create) -Click on Route table(side menu)- see that a record is created automatically.
+* give name(SBTest-VPC), CIDR block(10.0.0.0/16), Tenancy:Default (Hit create) -Click on Route table(side menu)- see that a record is created automatically.
--Click on Subnet(side menu) - Create 3 Subnets SB-Subnet1,2,3; Give Name, Select SBTest-VPC, select AZ; CIDR: 10.0.1.0/24 and 10.0.2.0/24 and 10.0.3.0/24 (available IPs 251)
+* Click on Subnet(side menu) - Create 3 Subnets SB-Subnet1,2,3; Give Name, Select SBTest-VPC, select AZ; CIDR: 10.0.1.0/24 and 10.0.2.0/24 and 10.0.3.0/24 (available IPs 251)
-￼-Click on Internet Gateway (side menu); give a name: SB-IGW Hit create By default g/w is detached.
-You attach it to your VPC -Click on Route table(side menu) - create another route table SB-RouteT under SBTest- VPC (other than one created by default).
+*￼Click on Internet Gateway (side menu); give a name: SB-IGW Hit create By default g/w is detached.
+You attach it to your VPC
+* Click on Route table(side menu) - create another route table SB-RouteT under SBTest- VPC (other than one created by default).
 Select record that is created and go to tab Routes (see below)- Edit (add a row) , under Target - choose our g/w, in destination give 0.0.0.0/0 (i.e allow all traffic)- Hit Save
 Click Association tab- select the subnet 10.0.1.0 as the one to have internet access Now EC2 instance in this subnet will have internet access.
-- Click Subnets(side menu) - see subnets
+* Click Subnets(side menu) - see subnets
--Launch EC2, select our VPC, and SB-Subnet1, Auto assign IP address: Enable, click Next, Next (call SBWebS) under security group allow SSH and HTTP and Launch.
+* Launch EC2, select our VPC, and SB-Subnet1, Auto assign IP address: Enable, click Next, Next (call SBWebS) under security group allow SSH and HTTP and Launch.
 Create a new keypair SBWebKP and download.
 Cut and paste in your keyboard.
-- Launch another EC2 - for SBDbS, put this in 10.0.2.0 (the one that does not have internet access), SBDbKP key-pair downloaded
+* Launch another EC2 - for SBDbS, put this in 10.0.2.0 (the one that does not have internet access), SBDbKP key-pair downloaded
-- Test doing ssh to the two EC2 instances, the first one SBWebS has the public IP address and can be accessed.
+* Test doing ssh to the two EC2 instances, the first one SBWebS has the public IP address and can be accessed.
 The second one SBDbS doesn’t have public IP address it only has private IP address i.e. it doesn’t have internet access.
-You can ssh from SBWebS to SBDbS using private IP but #yum update -y fails.
+You can ssh from SBWebS to SBDbS using private IP but yum update -y fails.
 You give access to internet using NAT instance.
--Click Security Group, name: SBNatSG, give our VPC; see tabs below - under ‘inbound ‘add two rules type:HTTP and HTTPS Source: give 10.0.2.0/24 (where DB server sits in) for both under ‘outbound ‘add two rules type:HTTP and HTTPS Source: give 0.0.0.0/0 (for both -Click on EC2, Choose an AMI, Community AMI search for nat* select gp2
+* Click Security Group, name: SBNatSG, give our VPC; see tabs below - under ‘inbound ‘add two rules type:HTTP and HTTPS Source: give 10.0.2.0/24 (where DB server sits in) for both under ‘outbound ‘add two rules type:HTTP and HTTPS Source: give 0.0.0.0/0 (for both -Click on EC2, Choose an AMI, Community AMI search for nat* select gp2
 (to improve network throughput select larger nat) network: SBTestVPC, subnet: 10.0.1.0 auto-assign public ip:Disable (since we assign it manually) we need public Ip or ELB ￼Next, use SBNatSG - Hit Launch
--Click on Elastic IPs (side menu under Network & Security), click Allocate new address, associate the allocated IP to our NAT instance Action->Associate Address
+* Click on Elastic IPs (side menu under Network & Security), click Allocate new address, associate the allocated IP to our NAT instance Action->Associate Address
--Click on EC2 dashboard, select NAT instance running, click on Action->Networking- >source/destination check : Disable (by default it is enabled)
+* Click on EC2 dashboard, select NAT instance running, click on Action->Networking- >source/destination check : Disable (by default it is enabled)
--Go to VPC Dashboard- create a new route- click Route Table- select default Route Table (row that is created by default) & click Routes tab(down below) - add a row Destination: 0.0.0.0/0, Target: my NAT VM Hit Save
+* Go to VPC Dashboard- create a new route- click Route Table- select default Route Table (row that is created by default) & click Routes tab(down below) - add a row Destination: 0.0.0.0/0, Target: my NAT VM Hit Save
-Open terminal window - yum update -y yum install mysql see you have internet access even though it inside a private subnet (cannot ssh into it directly) ——-
+Open terminal window - yum update -y yum install mysql see you have internet access even though it inside a private subnet (cannot ssh into it directly)

-Instance security groups
+## Instance security groups
 Steps
 1. create custom VPC
 1 VPC - multiple subnets, 1 g/w per VPC